 CyberGhost VPN has several support channels.
 There is even a live-chat functionality, which is useful should you wish to obtain quick answers to your queries.
 We contacted their support via chat to check their response times and were amazed by their quick responses.

 Also, you can count on a dedicated help center with plenty of guides and FAQs.
-All in all, you’ll always get help if you encounter any roadblock.
+All in all, you’ll always get the needed help if you encounter any roadblock.

-CyberGhost’s monthly plan is a bit expensive when compared to some of its peers.
-However, its long-term plans offer big savings.
-Our Score: 9/10.
+CyberGhost’s monthly plan is a bit expensive when compared to its direct competitors.
+Still, its long-term plans offer significant savings.
+Our Score: 9/10

 How Much Does CyberGhost VPN Cost?

-Unlike other VPNs, CyberGhost offers hefty discounts across its one-year, two-year, and three-year plans.
-With that said, if you decide to subscribe to CyberGhost, you can pay only $2.25 per month for the VPN’s three-year plan.
-On top of that, you get additional three months free of charge!
+Unlike other VPNs, CyberGhost offers hefty discounts across its long-term plans.
+With that said, if you decide to subscribe to CyberGhost, you can pay only $2.25 per month for the VPN’s two-year plan.
+On top of that, you get additional two months free of charge.
+Once your first billing period ends, CyberGhost will charge you $58.50 annually, which comes down to $4.87 per month (still a great deal).

 Also, know that CyberGhost VPN supports numerous payment methods.
 You can use your credit card (Visa, MasterCard, and American Express), as well as your PayPal account.
 In case you’d like to pay anonymously, CyberGhost accepts Bitcoin.